History, Global, & Political Studies at Taylor

 Expand your knowledge of how the world works and how events impact other places.
 Find connections between different countries in specific regions and see how the countries have interacted with each other throughout time.

-- Political Science, Philosophy & Economics
+- Politics, Philosophy & Economics

 Dive into an interdisciplinary education that will guide you through a layered examination of global systems.
 Examine the historic and contemporary issues of specific countries and how the politicians, laws, and economies have reacted to those issues.